lrug/lrug.org/source/lrug_root/nights/episode-the-mitch-factor/index.html.md

 ---
+created_at: 2010-08-24 10:47:26 Z
+published_at: 2010-08-24 03:47:26 Z
+status: Published
+slug: episode-the-mitch-factor
 parts: []

-updated_at: 2013-02-12 23:09:30 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: episode-the-mitch-factor
-created_at: 2010-08-24 10:47:26 Z
 breadcrumb: "Episode: The Mitch Factor"
-published_at: 2010-08-24 03:47:26 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:30 Z
 ---

 So rumour has it that Mitch Buchannon is still on the run but due to technical